davidar/peruse/test/nytimes-diff.md

 {++The New York City medical examiner’s office sent a “portable morgue” to Newtown to help with the aftermath of the shootings, a spokeswoman, Ellen Borakove, confirmed late Friday.++}

 Law enforcement officials offered no hint of what{++ had++} motivated Mr. Lanza.
 It was also unclear, one investigator said, why Mr. Lanza — after shooting his mother to death inside her home — drove her car to the school and slaughtered the children.
 “I don’t think anyone knows the answers to those questions at this point,” the official said.
-As for a possible motive, he added, {~~“We~>“we~~} don’t know much for sure.”
+As for a possible motive, he added, “{~~We~>we~~} don’t know much for sure.”

 F.B.I. agents interviewed his brother, Ryan Lanza, in Hoboken, N.J.
 His father, Peter Lanza, who was divorced from Nancy Lanza, was also questioned, one official said.